eric-brechemier/how-i-replaced-skype-with-twilio/README.md

 ### 3. Configure SIP

-* create a SIP domain
+* create a SIP user for yourself
-* create a user for your SIP domain
+* create a SIP domain for your Twilio phone number
 * download and install Linphone on your computer
 * add the SIP user in Linphone